Voice and tone

 Use your answers to these questions to craft a description of your voice.
 Once you’ve come up with your description, look it over and identify any contradictions or holes (never a good thing).
 While voices should be nuanced, they should also be cohesive.

 Choosing a tone

 As we mentioned earlier, your voice is a constant, but your tone is a variable.
 Consider the following: If you’re having an irredeemably terrible day, you might get peeved at a store associate who chirpily (and repeatedly) asks if they can help you with anything.
-Instead of picking up on your nonverbal — or perhaps verbal — cues, this associate is tone-deaf.
-The associate maintained a consistently helpful voice, but they failed to shift their tone from energetic to restrained.
+While the associate maintained a helpful voice, they failed to shift from an energetic to a restrained tone based on your mood.
 As a result, their message (however valuable or well-intended) is lost on you.

 To avoid going the way of the associate, think about your users’ needs in different situations.
 Use these needs to determine your tone.

 Let’s consider three examples that target three different reader groups.
 Obituaries, technical blog posts, and marketing emails targeted at newly engaged couples have vastly different tones.
 Why?
 The three types of writing correspond to audiences in three highly different emotional states.

 |Obituary of a prominent community member||People who knew (or knew of) the deceased||Respectful, reverent, somber||“Professor Pelham was respected by his colleagues and revered by students, many of whom would wake before dawn on registration day to ensure gaining entry to his classes.
 His wit, gentle humor, and compassion left their mark on everyone he talked to.”|